 The Bar Association of Puerto Rico (BAPR) (Colegio de Abogados de Puerto Rico (CAPR)) is the oldest professional association in Puerto Rico, a territory of the United States.

 In 1911, the Puerto Rico Bar Association became a voluntary association.
-In 1932, the Puerto Rico Bar Association became a mandatory association meaning attorneys must be a member in order to practice law in Puerto Rico.
+In 1932, the Puerto Rico Bar Association became a mandatory association.
+In a mandatory bar association, the attorney must maintain a membership in good standing in order to be eligible to practice law in that jurisdiction.

 With a population of more than 3 million people, Puerto Rico has more than 14,000 active and resident lawyers.
 Information about attorneys practicing law in Puerto Rico, including their bar number, is not currently available on the website of the Bar Association of Puerto Rico.

 Headquartered in the Miramar section of San Juan, BAPR operates several programs that serve the community including a pro bono legal services program.

 Contact InformationBar Association of Puerto Rico (BAPR)

 To practice law in Puerto Rico, Local Civil Rule 83A requires an attorney to meet both of the following requirements: